vijaykeswani/Preference-Instability/README.md

-## Moral Preference Stability Analysis
+## Moral Preference Instability Quantification and Its Impact on AI Alignment

 This repository contains data collected and analysis conducted for the purpose of investigating *moral preference instability*.